-Parking along Murray Blvd. is free of charge which makes this a great place to visit on your way out of the city.
+Parking along Murray Blvd. is free of charge for up to two hours which makes this a great place to visit on your way out of the city.

 One of the most beautiful places to explore in the area is Magnolia Plantation and Gardens.
 Visitors can spend hours touring the historic plantation house, stunning gardens, the zoo, or enjoying one of the guided tours around the large property.
 It would certainly make a picturesque end to an amazing weekend in Charleston, and hopefully inspire you to want to return again soon.

 3550 Ashley River Rd, Charleston, SC | (843) 571-1266 | Admission is $15 – $50 for Adults, $10 – $45 for Children 6-12, and Free for Children 5 and under | http://www.magnoliaplantation.com/